-Wedding season may have been canceled, but mosquito season is officially here.
-Most summers I end up buying more hydrocortisone cream than sunscreen.
-This year, however, I decided to try something that would be better for my budget and my bites.
+Around this time, I normally end up buying more hydrocortisone cream than sunscreen.
+This year, however, I decided to try something that's better for my budget and my bites.
 It's the No. 1 bestseller in the "Best Insect Bite Treatments" category on Amazon.
 It's also something I've been meaning to try ever since I saw it on "Shark Tank."

 Aptly named the Bug Bite Thing, this tool is designed to work on most bites.
 In addition to mosquitoes, you can use it on bites from flies, chiggers, no-see-ums, sea lice and more.
 It also works on bee and wasp stings and can even be used to remove splinters.